ShahariarRabby/deeplearning.ai/README.md

 ## Deep Learning Specialization
 **Master Deep Learning, and Break into AI**

+P.S: This repo **DO NOT HAVE THE ANSWER OF THE HOMEWORK** which respect the honour code of the Coursera.

 ## There is all the `ipynb` notebook and slides that associated with <a href="http://deeplearning.ai">deeplearning.ai</a>
 * **There is no solution in the notebook**
 * **All datafile added**